 Another remarkable trend is the strengthening of cross-border cooperation.
-The Supreme People's Procuratorate has highlighted in its most recent annual report that, since launching the "fox hunt" campaign in late 2014 (which targets overseas suspects of corruption offences) more than 160 suspects have been extradited or persuaded to return to China.
+According to the Anti-Corruption Coordination Task Force of the Communist Party of China, since launching the "Sky Net" campaign in April 2015 (which targets suspects of corruption offences who have escaped overseas), more than 4,141 suspects (including 825 public officials) had been extradited or persuaded to return to China as of June 2018.